Linda-Imeri/Security_Project/README.md

 4. Create-user

       Creates a public / private RSA pair with the names <name> .pem and <name> .pub.pem within the keys directory.
+      Also this command create user in database with hashed and salted data.

 5. Delete-user

-      Removes all existing user keys.
+      Removes all existing user keys and also deletes user data from database.

 6. Import-key